-It doesn’t really get busier any given day, just more stuff doesn’t get done.
-Nothing is closer to the truth in my corporate IT experience.
+What is: “It doesn’t get any busier, just more new stuff doesn’t get done.”
+It sounds kind of negative?
+It isn’t meant to be negative, it is just the way it feels in the depths of corporate life at times.
 Less people, less resources and more work; you can’t be any busier, as your working full-bore as it is, so more stuff doesn’t get done.

 2 comments